BarquistLab/sCIRCLE/README.md

 ## 👓VR
 A simple VR viewer mode is activatable if VR glasses are connected using OpenVR.
 The VR viewer makes it possible to look at the 3d scatter plot scale and rotate it, select certain cells and genes and look at logFoldChanges.
-The user interface is currently only useable in the desktop version..
+The user interface is currently only useable in the desktop version.

 # 🔑 Navigation and Shortcuts